 Their articles highlight how the Greenbelt supports climate action in a number of important and interconnected ways that affect our daily lives.
 It is important for people to understand that they have a relationship with the Greenbelt, and it’s not just a one-way street!
 It will help us and our communities adapt to climate change, but it is important we help it do the same.

-Be sure to check out our interview with Antonia Guidotti, an Entomologist at the Royal Ontario Museum:
+And be sure to check out our interview with Antonia Guidotti, an Entomologist at the Royal Ontario Museum:

 Watch the full series HERE.

-For more information on the Royal Ontario Museum, visit www.rom.on.ca.
+For more information on the Royal Ontario Museum, please visit www.rom.on.ca.